 Welcome to fjords.com*, the gateway to the Norwegian Fjords.
-Here you will find information that helps you to plan, travel and explore the four fjord regions in western Norway together with other parts of Norway.
+Here you will find information that helps you to plan, travel and explore the four fjord regions in Western Norway.

 Read about great journeys through the fjords, mountains, valleys and glaciers.
 You will find stories with beautiful pictures and videos from adventures in the fjords.
 Keywords are kayaking, hiking, cycling, skiing, summer skiing, rafting and Glacier Hiking.
 Some places are well known tourist areas, other more hidden.

 *Fjords.com is an unofficial website with information about the Norwegian Fjords.

 Once in a lifetime, you should visit the Fjords in Western Norway.
 Here we have some of the longest, deepest, narrowest and most beautiful fjords in the world.
 And in Norway there are thousands of them.
 Continue reading

 Here is a guide to the best known fjords in Western Norway.
 Two of the fjords, the Geirangerfjord and the Nærøyfjord, are part of the UNESCO World Heritage.
 The Sognefjord is the longest fjord in Norway with its 204 kilometres.
 Continue reading

 Oslo, the capital in Norway and the city of Edvard Munch´s “The Scream”, has it´s own beautiful fjord.
 The Oslofjord is not so narrow as the fjords in western Norway.
 But with it´s many islands and the easy access from the city center, it is a great fjord to experience.
 Continue reading

 Fjords are found in locations where current or past glaciation extended below current sea level.
 A fjord is formed when a glacier retreats, after carving its typical U-shaped valley, and the sea fills the resulting valley floor.
 Continue reading